 If you support various environment configs and pass it as

-NODE_ENV, create config files that match your enviroments.
+NODE_ENV, create config files that match your environments.
 For example,

 Edit the sample config file as you need.
 Follow the comments put in

 config.local.js.SAMPLE for particular settings.

 You may also override any values from main config.js in your local config.

 There are also some provider-specific values that are required for some domain plugins to work (e.g. Google API key for maps and YouTube).
 Please, enter your own application keys and secret tokens where applicable.

 Readability parser to get the HTML of the articles is optional and is turned off by default as it affects the processing time of the URLs.
 If need be, you can also fine-tune API response time by disabling image size detection.

 Iframely has built-in cache with support of Memcached, Redis and Node.js in-memory cache module.